-- 6.19 Fair play is the basic guiding principle in the sport of chess.
-It is operating within the spirit of the rules, never taking unfair advantage and making informed and honourable decisions at all times. - 6.20 The principle of fair play is further supported by the requirements of friendship and mutual aid to other members of the FIDE Family.

-- 6.21 Chess parties shall refrain from activities that might improperly affect the outcome of Chess Competitions, including without limitation, acceptance and offering of benefits. - 6.22 All Betting on chess, manipulation of chess competitions, use of inside information for purposes of obtaining an undue benefit and other corrupt practices relating to the sport of chess by any person being subject to this Code are strictly prohibited.
-In this regard, FIDE subscribes to and enforces the provisions of the IOC Olympic Movement Code on the Prevention of the Manipulation of Competitions (2020). - 6.23 Any person being subject to this Code shall exercise due care and diligence in fulfilling their roles for, or on behalf of FIDE and not disclose information received if such disclosure is made maliciously in order to damage the interests of FIDE.
+- 6.18 Fair play is the basic guiding principle in the sport of chess.
+It is operating within the spirit of the rules, never taking unfair advantage and making informed and honourable decisions at all times. - 6.19 The principle of fair play is further supported by the requirements of friendship and mutual aid to other members of the FIDE Family. - 6.20 Chess parties shall refrain from activities that might improperly affect the outcome of Chess Competitions, including without limitation, Acceptance of Benefits and Offering of Benefits. - 6.21 Betting on chess and other corrupt practices relating to the sport of chess by any person being subject to this Code, including improperly influencing the outcomes and results of an event or competition are prohibited.
+It is not precluded to bet on the outcome of a chess game, tournament, or match if one is not in any way involved in the even or attached to a player in the event. - 6.22 Any person being subject to this Code shall exercise due care and diligence in fulfilling their roles for, or on behalf of FIDE and not disclose information received if such disclosure is made maliciously in order to damage the interests of FIDE. - 6.23 No FIDE staff or Federation member shall make adverse comments on a policy adopted by FIDE once a FIDE decision has been taken.